YiChong-Liu/cs326-final-ctrlelite/docs/final.md

 Further requests contain the cookie, which the backend verifies is secure and non-expired.
 If the user is allowed, the proper data is returned, otherwise throwing an HTTP 401 error.

 All users have the same privileges basic -- there is no concept of an admin or super user.
 All registered users are visible in the profile matching page.
 Only you are allowed to upload your new profile information or change your preferences.
-## Division of Labor:
+### Division of Labor:

-Conlan Cesar: Postgres Integration
+Conlan Cesar: Front-end+ back-end, Postgres Integration, Heroku Deployment, commit management, JWT authentication, documentation

-Benjamin Tufano: userPreferences DB integration
+Benjamin Tufano: Back-end,API endpoints, userPreferences Connection, DB integration, Heroku deployment, documentation

-Liam Neal Reilly: SQL querys, webSockets for Chat, profile.js DB integration, DB documentation Yichong Liu: Roommate matching algorithm, database.js, footer, staff.html, social media, polish the front end
+Liam Neal Reilly: Back-end, faker integration, Database, API endpoints, User profile, Chat, Heroku deployment, documentation

+Yichong Liu: Front-end, User Preferences Design, Matching Algorithm, Social Media, Heroku deployment, documentation

+### Conclusion

+Yichong Liu: Throughout this project, I learned how to make websites look more beautiful, heroku deployment and how to cooperate with back-end colleagues to meet specific needs.
+The overall experience is great!
+And I'm looking forward to finish and improve the matching algorithm, and learn more about web programming in the future!